rodrmoya/clusterctl/README.md

-    reboot     Reboot all machines in the cluster run        Run a command on all machines in the cluster service    Commands to operate services on the cluster update     Perform OS and apps updates on all the machines in the cluster
+    reboot     Reboot all machines in the cluster run        Run a command on all machines in the cluster service    Commands to operate services on the cluster ssh        Open a secure shell connection to a machine on the cluster update     Perform OS and apps updates on all the machines in the cluster uptime     Show how long machines in the cluster have been running
 ```
 The `--inventory` argument is required, and should be pointing to the Ansible inventory setup in the previous step.